At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Our reputation among the legal profession and other clients for our first-rate webinars and in-person conferences is very important to us.
 We also contribute frequently at industry events and as editors of leading texts and authors on topics of legal interest.

-Jessica has unique international experience, having worked in and on French, Chinese, Hong Kong and Singaporean-based commercial litigation and arbitrations whilst based in Beijing, Shanghai and being seconded to the International Dispute Team of the French law firm Gide Loyrette Nouel.
-She is confident in dealing with multi-jurisdictional work.
+Jessica has significant experience in international arbitration matters, having worked in and on French, Chinese, Hong Kong and Singaporean-based commercial litigation and arbitrations whilst based in Beijing, Shanghai and being seconded to the International Dispute Team of the French law firm Gide Loyrette Nouel.
+She is confident in dealing with multi-jurisdictional work and happily takes instructions in her native Dutch as well as English.

-She’s a trusted and confident adviser in subrogated recovery and claims for indemnity insurers, with an emphasis on homeowners, construction professionals and network operators.
+She’s a trusted and confident adviser in multi-million-pound subrogated recoveries and claims for indemnity insurers, with an emphasis on homeowners, construction professionals and network operators.
 She is equally at home acting for policy holders.

 She relishes working on claims raising complex technical matters ranging from novel design issues to geotechnical considerations.
 She is go-to counsel for advice on issues of betterment and, given her involvement in the Highways England Test Cases, she is the expert on methodologies for measuring loss in property damage claims.

-Representing an Italian producer of a product that allegedly was defective and resulted in a complex fire involving numerous claimants.
-This claim presents complicated questions of causation and novus actus interveniens.
-As a testament to Jessica’s precocious quality, she is holding her own against silks with leading juniors.
+Represented an Italian producer of a product that allegedly was defective and resulted in a multi-million-pound complex fire involving numerous claimants and additional claims.
+This claim presented complicated questions of causation and novus actus interveniens.
+Jessica represented her client as sole counsel against a number of parties who were represented by silks with leading juniors.

 Highways England Test Cases [2023] 1 WLUK 457